| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 conditions |

-A dataframe.
+A data frame.
 See the devoted section below. |

 verbose |